McMuff86/parametric_ai_studio/pas-next/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+Notes:
+- Rhino section includes a GLTF viewer with a model switcher.
+- Project detail pages include a "Back to Showcase" link.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.